Table of Contents

-About 1 in 20 Americans has mitral valve prolapse.
-People are usually born with it.
+Approximately 2% of Americans have mitral valve prolapse.
 More women have it than men.

-Feeling like your heart is racing or is skipping beats
+- Feeling like your heart is racing or is skipping beats.

-Chest pain that comes now and then
+- Chest pain that comes now and then.

-Shortness of breath
+- Shortness of breath.

-Anxiety or panic
+- Anxiety or panic.

 Usually, your doctor will find mitral valve prolapse during a regular exam.
 When listening to your heart with a stethoscope, your doctor may hear the flap of your mitral valve make a clicking sound.
 If blood is flowing back into the atrium, your doctor will hear a “whooshing” sound.
 This sound is called a murmur.

 To find out how well your valve is working, your doctor may order an echocardiogram.
 The echocardiogram provides a picture of your heart that shows your valve as the blood flows through it.
 This can help your doctor decide if you need treatment.
 Other tests that can help diagnose mitral valve prolapse include a chest X-ray or an EKG.

 Can mitral valve prolapse be prevented or avoided?